 - General infectious diseases - perinatal infections, streptococcus pneumonia, respiratory syncytial virus, and Varicella-Zoster virus

 In addition to its University focused activities, the Division also houses the Central Office for the Collaborative Anti-viral Study Group (CASG), a multi-institutional research group which focuses on clinical trials of anti-viral drugs in both pediatric and adult populations.
-More recently, the Division has taken the lead in establishing a regional center for research into viral agents of bioterrorism and emerging infections such as West Nile virus and Influenza, both seasonal and pandemic.
-Center for Emerging Drug Discovery (CEDD) Information about current & upcoming Center activities, links to educational tools and resources, archived newsletters and presentations, and the latest news in biodefense, emergency preparedness, and emerging infections.
+More recently, the Division has taken the lead in establishing a regional center for research into viral agents of bioterrorism and emerging infections such as West Nile virus and Influenza, both seasonal and pandemic: Center for Emerging Drug Discovery (CEDD).
+The CEDD site includes information about current & upcoming Center activities, links to educational tools and resources, archived newsletters and presentations, and the latest news in biodefense, emergency preparedness, and emerging infections.